BaySchoolCS2/ProjectRepo/README.md

 pip freeze > requirements.txt
 ```

-If you were messing around inside the tool virtual environment then you should also commit those packages [what packages?] to the tool-requirements.txt
+If you were messing around inside [editing packages that are part of?] the tool virtual environment then you should also commit those packages to the tool-requirements.txt
 ```
 source tools-env/bin/activate
 pip freeze > tool-requirements.txt